What Is Priming Psychology And What Is It Used For?

 Memory can be primed for many associations, which can provide an extra boost when you're studying.
 Research has shown that repetition and association usually increase a student's ability to recall all types of information.
 In fact, creating associations using rhythm or rhyme has been employed to educate children for hundreds of years.

-Use priming to your advantage with online therapy
+Use psychological priming with online therapy

 As mentioned previously, priming frequently happens unconsciously in our daily lives.
 However, it can be possible to consciously use this cognitive tool to shape positive behaviors or let go of negative ones.
 A licensed therapist may be able to help you determine how priming and other cognitive tools can help you reach your goals.
 If you’re not interested in visiting a therapist’s office, you might consider online therapy, which numerous studies have shown to be effective.

 With BetterHelp, you can connect with a licensed therapist through phone, live chat, or videoconferencing.
 Your therapist may be able to teach you priming techniques to use in various areas of life.
-If you have questions about priming or anything else in between sessions, you can contact your therapist at any time via in-app messaging, and they’ll get back to you as soon as they can.
+If you have questions about positive or negative priming or anything else in between sessions, you can contact your therapist at any time via in-app messaging, and they’ll get back to you as soon as they can.

 Takeaway